Shinwaffle/discordbotapp/README.md

 ## Currently working on

-Getting a command from the user with a query then inputting that Also, probably looking into expanding the "quota" while accessing the stackexchange API
+Getting a command from the user with a query then inputting that.
+Also, probably looking into expanding the "quota" while accessing the stackexchange API